fenago/katacoda-scenarios/azure-functions/azure-functions-docker/steps/9/text.md

 `docker login --username <docker-id>`{{copy}}

-A **"login succeeded"** message confirms that you're logged in.
+**"login succeeded"** message confirms that you're logged in.
 After you have signed in, you push the image to Docker Hub by using the docker push command.

 `docker push <docker-id>/mydockerimage:v1.0.0`{{copy}}